We are working on a range of issues relating to death and end of life.

 - are working with COSLA to remove all local authority charges for child burials and cremations

-- are delivering the Funeral Expense Assistance benefit by summer 2019 to provide critical financial support to people at a difficult time
+- launched the Funeral Support Payment in September 2019, this benefit provides critical financial support to people at a difficult time

 - provide guidance on funeral costs